aammd/MS_computational_ecology_opinion/compecol.md

 different domains: the skills required to assemble a dataset (taxonomic expertise, natural history knowledge, field know-how) and the skills required to develop robust computational studies (programming, applied mathematics) are different.
+Because these skills are so transversal to any form of ecological research, we are confident that they can be incorporated in any curriculum.
 If anything, this calls for increased collaboration, where these approaches are put to work in complementarity.

 @barr14lqt highlighted the fact that professional ecologists received *less* quantitative and computational thinking that they think should be necessary.